 A support person is permitted to remain with the patient.

 Due to the recent viral outbreaks and the onset of the cold, flu and RSV season, Sarah Bush Lincoln will implement visiting restrictions to Women & Children’s Center.

 Seasonal visitation restrictions will begin Oct.
 1 and run through the end of the flu outbreak.
 For the safety of patients, Sarah Bush Lincoln requests that visitors be healthy with no symptoms of cold, flu or other illnesses.
-In the Women & Children’s Center, no one under the age of 18 will be permitted to visit unless they are siblings or parents of the patient being visited.
+In the Women & Children’s Center, no one under the age of 18 will be permitted to visit unless they are parents of the patient being visited.

 Specific visiting policies apply for vaginal and cesarean birth and physician consent must be obtained.
 This is a secure access unit to provide additional security for the patients.
 In order to gain access to the unit, all visitors must use a code provided by the patient they are visiting.